-The resources below will help you learn about local, state and federal air pollution regulations and how they apply to your business.
+The resources below will help you learn about local, state and federal air pollution control regulations and how they apply to your business.

 In Pennsylvania, Allegheny and Philadelphia counties have air pollution control regulations separate from the rest of the state.
 If your business is in one of those counties, refer to the links below.
 Federal air pollution regulations apply to all facilities in the U.S.

 Pennsylvania Department of Environmental Protection (DEP) Bureau of Air Quality (applies to all counties except Allegheny and Philadelphia)

 If you have any questions about the various regulations, forms, and applications or how they might apply to your company, contact an EMAP Consultant for assistance.
 EMAP can provide you with individual assistance that is free and confidential.

 Need Help Preparing a Request for Determination (RFD), Plan Approval or Permit Application?

 CLICK HERE for help with RFDs and Permits.

 DEP's Citizen's Guide to DEP Regulations explains the environmental regulatory process in Pennsylvania and provides information on how you can become involved in the regulatory process.